codereviewvideos/ansible-role-symfony2/README.md

 An Ansible role that can configure a Symfony (2, or 3) application.

+Never heard of Ansible?
+It's an awesome system's automation / management tool - you can [watch a tutorial series on Ansible 1.x at CodeReviewVideos][1].

 ## Requirements

 For the configuration with nginx the directories for sites must already exist (e.g. nginx has to be installed).
+For this I recommend geerlingguy.nginx role.

+This role is aimed at Symfony 3 websites.
+I have no immediate requirement / plans for integration with Symfony 2.
+The endless march of progress must continue.
+Feel free to submit a pull request to add this in, if wanted, or fork freely.

-PHP has to be installed for running various tasks (composer, app/console, etc) Composer has to be installed in PATH as "composer" for running "composer install".
+PHP has to be installed for running various tasks (composer, bin/console, etc) Composer has to be installed in PATH as "composer" for running "composer install".
+Again, I recommend geerlingguy roles for this.

 ## Role Variables